buddhikasemasinghe/reimagined-simple-mazer/README.md

 # Reimagined Simple Mazer
-A TDD approach (partially :)) to implement a simple maze by well known algorithms in Java
+A TDD approach (partially :)) to implement a simple maze solver by well known algorithms in Java

 ### Assumptions
-* Evaluators will not expect to re-invent the wheel.
+* Evaluators will not expect me to re-invent the wheel.
 * The purpose is not to develop yet another Maze solver algorithm.
 * Use well known algorithms which were developed by genius computer scientists in the world.
-* The purpose of this assigment is to evaluate the approach for the solution design
+* The purpose of this assignment is to evaluate the approach for the solution design
 * Expect only command line interface

 ### Set up